 - Platelet-Rich Plasma Therapy: this form of therapy begins with a blood draw.
 The blood is then placed into a centrifuge which separates platelets out from other components in the blood.
-Platelets are an aspect of blood which contains proteins and growth factors.
+Platelets are an aspect of blood that contains proteins, growth factors and anti-inflammatory proteins (cytokines).
 Platelets are a crucial part of the healing process, from a paper cut to knee surgery.
 The concentrated platelets are then injected into the area where the pain is occurring.

 Both of these forms of therapy are taking the body’s own healing processes, amplifying them, and using them to heal more intensely.

-Both procedures use an imaging technique such as ultrasound or MRI (Magnetic Resonance Imaging) to pinpoint the exact location they should be injected that will have the most benefit.
+Both procedures use an imaging technique such as ultrasound or live X-ray to pinpoint the exact location they should be injected to provide the greatest benefit.

-The goal of regenerative therapy is two-fold: it seeks to reduce pain and to aid the healing process, which in turn can prevent further damage in the long-term.
-Patients have reported feeling reduced pain in as little as a couple of hours, but most patients see results within a matter of days.
+The goal of regenerative therapy is two-fold: it seeks to reduce pain and to aid the healing process, which in turn can prevent further damage in the long term.
+Patients have reported feeling reduced pain in as little as a couple of days, but most patients see results within a matter of a couple weeks.

 After a total knee replacement surgery, a patient may consider regenerative therapy for its healing properties.
 The replacement surgery is a drastic measure, and on its own can take a long time to fully recover.
-These therapies offer a sort of “boost” in the recovery process.
+Regenerative therapies offer a sort of “boost” in the recovery process.
 These types of injections allow the muscles surrounding the surgery to repair faster, providing more stability to the joint.
 They also offer healing properties to the bones which are placed under immense stress from the surgery.

 The amount of pain felt after a knee replacement surgery could be reduced using these therapies.
 The aforementioned recovery timeline may also be altered for the better.
 Recovering more quickly means a patient is able to return to their normal lives more quickly.